Visiting Assistant Professor

 klemick (at) hope (dot) edu

 I am a Visiting Assistant Professor of Philosophy at Hope College.
-For the 2021-22 academic year, I served as a teaching-stream Assistant Professor at the University of Toronto, where I earned my PhD under Cheryl Misak, successfully defending my dissertation in May.
+For the 2021-22 academic year, I served as a teaching-stream Assistant Professor at the University of Toronto, where I earned my PhD under Cheryl Misak in 2022.

 "Prospects for an Objective Pragmatism: